 Lectured throughout Europe on behalf of U.S. trade and economic policies at the request of the U.S. State Department.

 Published in the Wall Street Journal, Washington Post, Journal of World Trade Law, North Carolina Journal of International Law & Commercial Regulation, St. Louis University Law Review, and other publications.

-Adjunct lecturer at Johns Hopkins University, the George Mason University Law School, and the George Washington University Law School.
+Adjunct faculty member: Johns Hopkins University, Antonin Scalia Law School at George Mason University, The George Washington University Law School, and Baylor University Law School (currently).

 Professional Affiliations, Honors & Recognition

 IAM Patent 1000 (2019-2021) - recognized in litigation for the D.C.
 Metro Area

 Federal Circuit Bar Association - Global Series Committee, Vice Chair

 Past president of the ITC Trial Lawyers Association